Chapter 5: The Seal and the Mark

 The Seal Is Not a Badge

+God is not tallying your Sabbath attendance.
+He is inviting you into rest.
 The seal is not a badge you wear.
-It's a relationship you enter.
+It is a relationship you enter.

 For quick-reference summaries that support this chapter, review Appendix A and Appendix E.